Chocolate Strawberry Birds

 Substitutions and Variations

-It’s up to you whether to use milk chocolate or semisweet chocolate – either will work here.
-If you can’t find round orange sprinkles for the beaks, you can use any kind of orange candies.
-You should be able to get the round orange sprinkles (here) most places that sell them, though.
+Orange sprinkles: If you can’t find round orange sprinkles for the beaks, you can use any kind of orange candies.
+You should be able to get the round orange sprinkles (here) as a lot of places sell them.

 How to Store Strawberry Chocolate Birds

 Store: These only have a maximum of one day life expectancy and they’re best served as soon as they’re ready.
 You can keep them refrigerated for a few hours though, until you’re ready to serve them.
-Keep in mind the black part of the candy eyes can “bleed” if moisture gets into the candies – another reason they’re better served as soon as possible after making them.

 Freeze: These chocolate strawberry penguins don’t freeze well at all, so enjoy them fresh.
 You can always halve the recipe if you aren’t going to have enough people there to eat them all in one day.